uberscott/astrobattle-the-successor-short-story/src/1-the_fall_of_rhea.md

 A puff of smoke erupted and a Whysan stood atop Maezir.
 He leapt to Rheas side and gave aide as she transferred her weight from Maezir.

-"Tell me Khaedus, Edus is dead?", Rhea asked dwindling
+"Edus dead?
+You are sure of this?", Rhea asked dwindling

 "I saw to it myself, milady.
-He meant to evade, yet I pushed him towards the crucible.
+I pushed him towards the crucible.
 He grabbed me and attempted to pull me into the inferno with him.
-Then came your final attack, and he released me laughing like the crazed man he was.
+Then came your final attack, he released me laughing like the crazed man he was.
 I know not why.
 I teleported to safety the moment before he was obliterated.
 I have no doubt he is gone.", Khaedus confessed.

-"You are a must worthy Whysan, my Khaedus.
-And it pains me to make another great ask of you."
+"You are a most worthy Whysan, my Khaedus.
+It pains me to make another great ask of you."

 "Ask!
 Please Ask!
-No ask from you will ever dampen my Whysan enthusiasm to serve.
+No ask from you will ever dampen my Whysan enthusiasm to serve you!
 Especially at this moment of need."

 "Very well then.
 Watch first:",

-She consumed the last bits of her strength and balanced back to her own feet, pulled Maezir from the ground.
-"Maezir"
+She consumed the last bits of her strength and balanced back to her own feet, pulled Maezir from the ground and held him in a throwing stance at a forty-five-degree angle.
+The spear tip dripped with clay and blood.

-“I may see you in the previous life some day, but not again in this one.”
+"I release you from my summon, my Maezir.
+Sleep in the earth and one day accommodate the one who will bring my successor", She flung Maezir over the horizon with the last bit of her aura.

+"Find where Maezir lands, Khaedus, I know you have the magic to do so.
+Watch over and protect that spot.
+You and your heirs.
+Someday one in your line will serve my successor to finally resolve this universe."

+Khaedus bowed deeply and disappeared in a cloud of smoke.

+Rhea took a moment to regard her work and lament her life.
+She watched as Bringlings were beginning to make planetfall like thousands of shooting stars.

+"I place no conditions on you, my heir other than you follow your own heart"

-She then slammed Maezir’s head into the ground and turned to stone.
+She turned to stone.